Purpose & Scope

 Right Experience at the Right Value

 All excursions, regardless of price, must be safe, hygienic, culturally respectful, and environmentally responsible.
-Where available, preference is given to activities and excursions which operate based on acknowledged and controlled sustainability standards.
+Where available, preference is given to activities and excursions that operate based on acknowledged and controlled sustainability standards.

 Fair Business Conduct